earthly/website/blog/_posts/2022-05-26-k8s-networking.md

 internal-links:
  - kubernetes networking
  - ingress
-excerpt: "Learn about the ins and outs of Kubernetes networking, from understanding the network model to implementing IP allocation and managing services.
-This guide is a must-read for anyone working with Kubernetes and wanting to optimize their container orchestration."
+excerpt: Learn about the ins and outs of Kubernetes networking, including IP address allocation, container network interfaces, services, DNS, and more.
+Whether you're a beginner or an experienced user, this guide will provide valuable insights into how networking works in the Kubernetes ecosystem.
 ---

 [Kubernetes](https://kubernetes.io) networking enables the components that make up the Kubernetes ecosystem, like containers, pods, and services, to communicate effectively with each other.
 As a result, networking permeates Kubernetes.